Sai3570-je/adobe-hackathon-2025/README.md

 - **Task 1b:**
   Each JSON includes `"title"`, `"outline"`, `"extracted_sections"`, and `"subsection_analysis"` — all per PDF.

-## 🏁 Tips

-- **Run one collection at a time for Task 1b.** Judges expect this—and it allows QA per-step.
-- **Outputs are always per-PDF in the chosen output folder.**
-- **If using Docker, always use PowerShell backtick (\`) for line breaks on Windows.**
-- **No separate Task 2 script needed.
-Task 1b supports all persona-collection outputs.**
-- **Scripts and Dockerfile are CPU-only, offline, and run under 60 seconds for standard collection sizes.**

 ## 🧪 Testing

 Sample outputs are under `outputs/`.
 For correctness, review the extracted JSONs or use your own test script.